akshat-khare/OpenRobertaWikiLocal/Official-server-deployment.md

-These informations are for Beate or the guy who is deploying the system on the official server.
+These information are for Beate or the guy who is deploying the system on the official server.
 Run the build with the deployment profile in maven:

 maven clean install -P deployofficialserver